Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 Thank you so much for listening to us.

-Of course, many episodes for you to check out if you have only recently started listening.
+Of course, many episodes for you to check out.

-And if you want to support us on Patreon,
+And if you want to support us on Patreon, patreon.com.

-patreon.com slash do go on pod.
+Do go on pod.

-If you get on the, I think DB Cooper level
+If you get on the, I think, DB Cooper level or the one above that, I forget what it's called,

-You can now get three bonus episodes a month.
+you can now get three bonus episodes a month.

-And we're excited for that.
+and we're excited for that.

 Cool.